State Highway 51 (New Zealand): History

 The creation of SH 51 affected approximately 120 people and businesses with an address change along two sections of the route where the name of the road was the state highway number.
 Their addresses were automatically changed from State Highway 2 to State Highway 51 by New Zealand Post.

 Route

 SH 51 leaves the Hawke's Bay Expressway at a roundabout west of Napier.
 It initially heads to the north-east on Taradale Road, before following Hyderabad Road for a short distance.
 It then runs to the south of the Napier city centre along Georges Drive.

-SH 51 then meets the Hawke's Bay coast and turns south on Marine Parade.
-The route then leaves Napier and follows the coast before heading inland at the Ngaruroro River estuary.
+SH 51 then meets the Hawke's Bay coast and turns south.
+The route leaves Napier and follows the coast before heading inland at the Ngaruroro River estuary.
 It runs through the small town of Clive and passes to the east of Whakatu before turning towards Hastings at a roundabout at Mangateretere.

 Approaching Hastings from the north-east, the SH 51 designation ends in the outskirts of Hastings at the Kenilworth Road intersection.
 The route continues into central Hastings as Karamu Road North.